GraciouxMbanugo/GraciouxMbanugo/README.md

 - 😄 Pronouns: she/her

-- ⚡ Fun fact: I transitioned into Tech from a completely non-technical background and I just concluded my first internship that came with a free laptop and mentorship at https://devcareer.io/
+- ⚡ Fun fact: I transitioned into Tech from a completely non-technical background and I just concluded an internship that came with a free laptop and mentorship at https://devcareer.io/

 - 🔭 I’m currently working on a fintech project with a team, and getting a better grasp and understanding of typescript and Redux